-The impression gained from table 12 and figures 11 and 12-that finding rates for the small-tomoderate sized fields have held up very well and even increased, but that rates of finding the larger fields have declined somewhat over the past few decades-is reinforced by an examination of Lower 48 gasfield discoveries of 1 TCF and larger.
-Such discoveries were scattered throughout the 1916 through 1966 period, with particularly large discoveries in 1916 (Monroe, La., 9 TCF), 1918 (Hugoton, Kans./Tex./Okla., 36 TCF and panhandle, Tex., 31 TCF), 1921 (San Juan, N. Mex., 18 TCF), 1928 (Jalmat, N. Mex., 6 TCF), 1934 (Katy, Tex., 7 TCF), 1936 (Carthage, Tex., 6 TCF), and 1952 (Puckett, Tex., 4 TCF).
-30 However, according to the 1977 International Petroleum Encyclopedia,31 no gasfields larger that 4 TCF were found between 1953 and 1967, and no gasfields larger than 1 TCF were found between 1967 and 1975.
+The impression gained from table 13 and figures 11 and 12-that finding rates for the smallto-moderate sized fields have held up very well and even increased, but that rates of finding the larger fields have declined somewhat over the past few decades-is reinforced by an examination of Lower 48 gas field discoveries of 1 TCF and larger.
+Such discoveries were scattered throughout the 1916 through 1966 period, with particularly large discoveries in 1916 (Monroe, LA, 9 TCF), 1918 (Hugoton, KS/TX/OK, 36 TCF and Panhandle, TX, 31 TCF), 1921 (San Juan, NM, 18 TCF), 1928 (Jalmat, NM, 6 TCF), 1934 (Katy, TX, 7 TCF), 1936 (Carthage, TX, 6 TCF), and 1952 (Puckett, TX, 4 TCF).30 However, according to the 1977 International Petroleum Encyclopedia,31 no gas fields larger than 4 TCF were found between 1953 and 1967, and no gas fields larger than 1 TCF were found between 1967 and 1975.

-The trends in discovery up to the middle 1970's, although rendered somewhat ambiguous by the nature of the data, appear to support two conclusions.
+The trends in discovery up to the mid-1970s, although rendered somewhat ambiguous by the nature of the data, appear to support two conclusions.
 First, they show that exploration trends for gas have not nearly been as much a cause for pessimism as have oil exploration trends; in short, they do not show why the resource pessimists such as Hubbert predict such a radical drop in new discoveries.
 The rate of discovery of significant fields (fields of sizes A through D) did not experience the kind of steep decline that would seem to be a prerequisite for predicting-as the Hubbert resource estimate does-that undiscovered resources now total only 100 TCF.
 Second, the trends indicate that the type of fields usually associated with opening up major new horizons were not being discovered and that more and more of the new fields appeared to be coming from further along in the discovery cycle.
 The limited number of giant fields discovered in this period gives some cause to question the relatively optimistic estimates of USGS and PGC.